 When a person dies, it is through that hose that the energy of their death leaves them, a very precise energy, highly necessary for something important that we will never know.

-Ideas—they’re fantastic!
+Ideas—it's fantastic!
 They sit deep inside us, giving us whatever fantasies they want.
 We think we’re making decisions ourselves, because we’re so individual, so unique, because we’ve had a particular education, a particular upbringing, because of our life experience.
 This has nothing to do with it.

 Our ideas are formed in childhood and we can change them later on, if only something very vivid should happen in our lives.
 One central idea sticks out like a cane from the ground in your garden, and all around it several smaller canes stick out.
 If a person knows their own central idea, they might at least be able to work around it or find compromises.
 If he doesn’t know it, then, as they say, it’s game over.
 Ideas are designed so as to perfectly mask themselves, they may be primary, secondary, tertiary and so on.
 It is very difficult to discern which of his ideas a person is guided by right now, and which he was guided by a moment ago.
 The problem with ideas is that they reside in the mind, and we are also trying to see them with the mind, which is impossible.
 In order to see your own idea, you must first depart from your mind.